Are there any costs involved in taking part in the competition?

 Can we use the logos in our written proposal and video?

-The CERN and DESY logo are legally protected and any use by third parties is forbidden.
+The CERN logo is legally protected and any use by third parties is forbidden.
 However, the BL4S logo could be used if desired.

 How do we submit videos?

-Publish your video on Vimeo or YouTube and submit your full proposal via the submission form including the link to your video.
+Publish your video on a video platform such as Vimeo or YouTube and submit your full proposal via the submission form including the link to your video.
+Note that the video in 2022 is not mandatory, but encouraged.

 In what languages can we submit our proposals?